-CORPORATE GOVERNANCE STATEMENT
+2011 CORPORATE GOVERNANCE STATEMENT

-DEXUS Funds Management Limited (DXFM) is the Responsible Entity of each of the four Trusts that comprise DEXUS Property Group (DXS).
+DEXUS Funds Management Limited (DXFM) is the Responsible Entity of each of the four Trusts that comprise DEXUS Property Group (DEXUS, the Group).
 DXFM is also responsible for the management of a number of third party funds and mandates.